Theme

 I-Agent is a GitHub project presented around practical agent workflows, extensibility, and running AI-assisted tasks across different work settings.

 The repository presents I-Agent as an agent project built for practical work and extension.
-This page is a factual editorial overview for reference, not an endorsement or exhaustive review.
-Project terms and usage conditions can differ, so readers should review the original materials independently.
+This page is a starting point, not a recommendation.
+Check the original source before relying on the resource.

 What it is